quasarframework/quasar-framework.org/source/components/parallax.md

 </q-parallax>
 ```

 Specifying a video with `media` slot.
-This way you can have more control on the image and also reference it from `assets` folder which is handled directly by Webpack.
+This way you can have more control on the video tag and also reference it from `assets` folder which is handled directly by Webpack.
 ``` html
 <q-parallax>
   <video slot="media" poster="http://www.markhillard.com/sandbox/media/polina.jpg" autoplay loop muted>